 Advantages of LSMW

-- Advantage of LSMW import to be used in each case is defined by the business object as well as the availability of standard input programmes.
+- The advantage of LSMW imports to be used in each case is defined by the business object as well as the availability of standard input programs.

 - R/3 is integrated, making it independent of individual platforms.

-- Consistency of the data by standard methods use for import
+- Consistency of the data by standard methods used for import

 - Batch Inputs